xwipeoutx/xwipeoutx.github.io/_posts/2014-05-20-foray-into-nodejs-on-windows-7.md

 In the end, I just kept running `npm install express -g` until it worked.
 It's intermittent, which makes me think this stuff installs in parallel or there's a load balancer serving the wrong file or something.
 Not much of a light, but them's the breaks.

 Running `npm install` for the package had similar issues.
-As before try-until-it-works fixes it, and is simpler if you install it package-at-a-time.
+As before the "keep on trying" Method works, and works in fewer iterations if you install it package-at-a-time.
 I couldn't find any documentation about parallel installs, so I've no idea what's going on.

-Be sure to let me know if you know more than I!
+Be sure to let me know if you know what's going on here!

+IN any case, it was easy sailing from here on out.
+The tutorial was straight forward, though it reminded me of my PHP days (jam the DB object into the request object? _Really_?)